sinae99/NIST-800-61/README.md

 #### for better understanding : Mapping an IR Framework to a fictional heist movie

-The museum uses lasers, motion sensors, and security drills to protect the Phoenix Diamond :
+A museum uses lasers, motion sensors, and security drills to protect the Diamond :

 	( "Preparation" : Strong security helps stop threats before they happen )